chsi022/get-started/README.md

 The following areas should be refined
 - Add in task running (grunt) to combine and minify JS / CSS files
 - Proper cross browser testing still needs to be carried out
-- Strip out un-needed bootstrap scripts / favion / fonts that came with the HTML5 Initialzr boilerplate
+- Strip out un-needed bootstrap scripts / favicon / fonts that came with the HTML5 Initialzr boilerplate
 - The cutup is not done pixel perfect, need to check and refine implementation